lizmat/articles/cases-of-UPPER-12.md

 For instance, whenever an `AT-POS` is called on a non-existing element in an array, a special type of container descriptor is created that "knows" to which `Array` it belongs, and at which index it should stored.
 The same is true for the container returned by `AT-KEY` (as seen in [part 10](https://dev.to/lizmat/associative-methods-2mcl)) which knows in which hash it should store, and what key should be used.

-It's this special behaviour that not only allows arrays and hashes to really just [DWIM](https://docs.raku.org/syntax/DWIM).
+It's this special behaviour that allows arrays and hashes to really just [DWIM](https://docs.raku.org/syntax/DWIM).

 ## Action at a distance